 This cut is strongly associated with royalty and vintage styles.
 Its length and graceful pointed ends makes it appear a bit smaller than other shapes in similar carat weights.
 However, it takes up more space on your finger, which can make hands look longer and more elegant.
 Stick to slender or tapered bands with Marquise stones to maximize the look and gorgeous shape.

-Pictured (top to bottom): 0.71 carat Tiffany Style in white gold; 0.95 carat Tiffany Style in white gold; 1.62 carat Tiffany Style in white gold.
+Pictured (top to bottom): 0.71 carat Tapered Classic Solitaire in white gold; 0.95 carat Tapered Classic Solitaire in white gold; 1.62 carat Tapered Classic Solitaire Style in white gold.

 This modern-looking cut has a unique triangle shape with gently rounded edges.
 Somewhat similar to the cushion cut, it maximizes the carat weight to make the stone look larger, particularly in smaller sizes.
 You’ll want to look for a slim or tapered band to get the most out of this ultra-unique stone shape.